rustedivan/tapmap/dotplan.md

  The province colors should represent the their continents.
 I think this could be a cool way to achieve a faceted, sharp, consistent look that still sells the proximity between areas, and would look really nice for long overland trips.

 - Prerender an image with the continents' key colors.
-- Blur it heavily to get soft gradients where continents are close, and along coastlines
+- Blur it heavily to get soft gradients where continents are close, and along coastlines (maybe even bring dark blue into the continent coastlines?)
 - For each province (and optionally country, if needed), sample the blurred map at the pole of inaccessibility

  I did a quick test by just taking a continent-color map, blurring it in Pixelmator and taking a Voronoi filter to simulate countries.
 Looked good after one minute of work.
 This is the thing.